mengbinhao/jack-note/docs/english/NPR.md

   > xxx's working around the clock to get it to people in need
   > take action
   > to some extend
+  > All of this has xxx on edge

 - 2022.5.31
   - brittle adj